 Pricing: $400 - $700

-Leveling the financial playing field, Northern Tool offers three trailers that are go-to favorites among motorcyclists.
-For individual motorbikes, their collapsable single-rail trailer is motorcycle specific, providing reliable transport in ultra compact form.
-Their 4×8 folding and 5×8 heavy duty trailers each offer enough space for two or more motorcycles plus additional functionality.
+Leveling the financial playing field, Northern Tool offers a couple of trailers that are go-to favorites among motorcyclists.
+For individual motorbikes, their collapsable 4x8 folding trailer is motorcycle friendly, providing reliable transport in ultra compact form.
+Their 5x8 heavy duty trailers also offer enough space for two or more motorcycles plus additional functionality.

 With bare-bones trailers such as these, some assembly is required.
 What you're really buying is a frame on wheels that acts as an open canvas for home-built projects.
 Ingredients for motorcycle use include plywood sheets, bolt on wheel chocks and tie down anchors.